-- What do you think are good topics to talk about with young generation?
+- What do consider good topics to talk about with young generation?

-- What do you consider the main challenges for school principals and their assistants?
+- What do you consider the main challenges principals and their assistants face nowadays?

 - How would you win the hearts of the students at our school?

-- Would you let someone with bad marks to organize an event?
+- Would you let someone with bad marks organize an event?

-- If there is a conflict between student and a teacher, on which site will you stand?
+- If there was a conflict between student and a teacher, on which site would you stand?

 - What do you think are the main duties of an assistant principal in our institution?

 - Would you let students to give their opinions before making a decision?

 - If you are reported about a sexual or child abuse case under your supervision, then how will you handle it?